jup-ag/space-station/blog/2023-07-27-jup-v3-metis-routing-algo/index.md

 ---

-## 3. Limit Order Preliminary Integration Into Jupiter
+## Limit Order Integration Into Jupiter

 At Jupiter, we aim to build the easiest limit orders in DeFi.
 Over the last couple of months, we have been steadily improving Jupiter limit orders behind the scenes, particularly on vastly improving the efficiency of the path discovery and order execution.
 Now, we are happy to share that Jupiter Limit Order has been integrated into Jupiter.